I have worked with people who have never tasted a drop of alcohol and have some of the most co-dependent relationships you could imagine.

 As mentioned, the classic enabler allows his or her partner’s addiction to continue by lying or covering up for them (say if they are late to work because they have been drinking all morning), or they make excuses (like justifying behaviour to the children).
 Yet the enabler often becomes the addict.

-I worked with a man who was addicted to outside affairs, leading to his wife over-eating in an attempt to deal with this.
+I worked with a man who had a compulsion for affairs, leading to his wife over-eating in an attempt to deal with this.
 As the wife put on more weight, he had even more excuses to continue his extramarital activities, leading to the wife blaming her weight on her dysfunctional relationship.

 Can You Break A Co-dependency Pattern On Your Own?